waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

 .. function:: urandom(size)

-   Return a string of *size* random bytes suitable for cryptographic use.
+   Return a bytestring of *size* random bytes suitable for cryptographic use.

    This function returns random bytes from an OS-specific randomness source.
 The returned data should be unpredictable enough for cryptographic applications,